-Welcome to the inaugural long-form entry of the Layer-2 Roundup, a monthly summation of Bitcoin’s second layer, spanning new innovations and projects to protocol updates and discussions happening within the space.
+Welcome to the inaugural long-form entry of the Layer-2 Report, a summation of Bitcoin’s second layer, spanning new innovations and projects to protocol updates and discussions happening within the space.

 Tracking Network Capacity